bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-xamarin-apps.md

 ## Installing dependencies

 Installing your dependencies with Xamarin apps is taken care of by a dedicated Step: **NuGet restore**.
-This Step is part of every automatically created [Workflow](/getting-started/getting-started-workflows/) for Xamarin apps and it has one required input: the path to the Xamarin solution file which is stored as an Env Var when you add the app.
+This Step is part of every automatically created [Workflow](/steps-and-workflows/getting-started-workflows/) for Xamarin apps and it has one required input: the path to the Xamarin solution file which is stored as an Env Var when you add the app.

 1. Enter the Workflow Editor of your app, and click the **Workflows** tab.
-2. Make sure you have the **NuGet restore** Step in your workflow.
+2. Make sure you have the **NuGet restore** Step in your Workflow.

    The Step's single required input is the path to the Xamarin solution file.
 By default, the input is an [Env Var](/getting-started/getting-started-steps/#environment-variables-as-step-inputs), stored when adding the app to Bitrise.
 If you want to use a different solution file, click on the **Env Vars** tab in the Workflow Editor to change the value of the Env Var.